Duke University Fuqua School of Business,

 Department and Affiliations

-Business Sustainability Collaborative, Office of the Dean, MIE Department
+Business Sustainability Collaborative, Office of the Dean, Department of Management, Innovation and Entrepreneurship

 Jessica Yinka Thomas has over fifteen years of experience working domestically and internationally in sustainable enterprise, social innovation and business development.
 She currently serves as Director of the Business Sustainability Collaborative at the Poole College of Management at North Carolina State University.